Give your grandparents a gift to remember this holiday season by gathering the whole family together and taking them on a festive adventure!

 The Paine Art Center and Gardens presents a dazzling display of sights, sounds and surprises this holiday season with Nutcracker in the Castle.
 The tale unfolds with each room of the historic estate transformed into scenes from the beloved Nutcracker fairy tale, from the opening Party Scene with a giant Christmas tree to the magical Land of Sweets and the enchanting Sugar Plum Fairy.

-See more than one million twinkling lights from the comfort of your car at Celebration of Lights.
-The 1.2 miles of holiday sights and sounds are displayed throughout beautiful Menominee Park, enhanced by the colorful light reflections from Lake Winnebago.
+See more than one million twinkling lights from the comfort of your car at Celebration of Lights - this year - at the beautiful EAA Grounds!

 Sights and activities include the 100-foot tree, more than 120 trees filled with lights, sculptured scenes, animated light displays, visits with Santa, gift shop, special event nights, horse pulled wagon rides and much more.